ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .source}

-#### Commands for inserting missing residues.
+#### 2.6.
+Inserting missing segments.
-Once you install the program, you will be able to use all modeRNA functions.
-Below are commands needed to build chains C and D. Save them in the file make_models.py.
-Description of all commands is available [here](http://genesilico.pl/moderna/commands/).
+Once you install modeRNA program, you will be able to use all functions.
+Below are commands needed to build chains C and D.  Description of all commands is available [here](http://genesilico.pl/moderna/commands/).
 ~~~
 from moderna import *
 # Model chain C